Rustic Pizza Dough Recipe

 Worth noting, If you are looking for those nice charred little kisses on the rustic pizza crust , but your oven doesn’t go higher than 500″F, I would suggest finishing your pizza under the broiler flames for the last minute or so.
 It will give you a similar effect as a wood burning pizza oven, and make you feel kind of like a big deal rustic pizza chef ha!
 Forget about it!
 Just do it !

 As you can see in the photos below I stretched this one thin and went super easy with the toppings, but it is equally delicious if you want a thicker fluffier end result that will hold more goodies on top.
+My favorite one, forever and ever until the end of time will be the burrata pizza with fresh or roasted tomatoes and basil.

 - In the bowl of your kitchen aid and using the paddle attachment mix the flour, sea salt and yeast on low speed until all is incorporated then add the water.